 - The mattress uses open-celled memory foam and has air channels that allow for airflow.
 Overall, it is one of the coolest sleeping memory foam mattresses out there (if not the coolest).

 While there is foam on top of the mattress, it isn’t so thick as to affect the sleeping surface temperature.
-You can see on the picture to the left that there is a ton of empty space around the steel coils at the bottom.
+You can see in the picture to the left that there is a ton of empty space around the steel coils at the bottom.
 The second layer of coils are individually wrapped, but there is still a lot of room for air to flow in between the rows.

 What Makes Saatva Stand Out?

-- It features a coil on coil construction that allows for a high amount of airflow
+- It features a “coil on coil” construction that allows for a high amount of airflow.

 - It is a highly supportive mattress that can be especially good for back and stomach sleepers.

 - The mattress is a great value.
 A comparable mattress found in a retail store would probably cost at least twice as much as the Saatva does.